zqpiq/py-tickets-and-orders/README.md

 add there two apps: `"django.contrib.auth"` and `"django.contrib.contenttypes"`, also add `AUTH_USER_MODEL` equals to `"db.User"`.

+Use the following command to load prepared data from fixture to test and debug your code:

+`python manage.py loaddata cinema_db_data.json`.

 In `services` you already have services you created earlier.
 Now you have to create or edit such services:
 1. Edit `movie.py`, edit function: